 Brands or affiliates can make the most of TikTok with consistent engagement and by becoming well-versed with brand marketing on the platform.
 Most importantly, publishers and advertisers should understand the application’s algorithms that push personalised ads into user feeds to help boost promotions.

 Here’s how content creators can best monetize their TikTok content.

 1. Building an Audience

 Posting frequency is one of the variables TikTok takes into account when determining how many users will see a creator’s content.
 The more content a user posts, the better it is for their following and engagement rates.

 Affiliates marketing on TikTok would do well to post regularly and interact with content relevant to their niche.

 Once an account has a decent number of followers, it can be used for affiliate marketing.
 Affiliates should select a vertical they are passionate about and do some research to see what kinds of offers are available.

 When choosing an offer, affiliates can work directly with an advertiser or join a network.
-Networks such as Commission Factory offer access to multiple offers from a variety of advertisers, and affiliates can log in at any time to view their sales and stats or browse the advertiser marketplace.
+Platforms such as Commission Factory offer access to multiple offers from a variety of advertisers, and affiliates can log in at any time to view their sales and stats or browse the advertiser marketplace.

-3. Capturing Information with Lead Magnets
+3. Capturing Information With Lead Magnets

 Since TikTok does not allow affiliates to place affiliate offer links on their ads or content, affiliates need to capture contact information using a form on a landing page to generate leads.